 Some medications used to treat other illnesses can cause hypothyroidism as a side effect.

-The medication most commonly associated with thyroid disease is amiodarone — treats heart abnormalities.
+The medication most commonly associated with thyroid disease is amiodarone — it's used to treat heart abnormalities.

 How to test for an underactive thyroid